 - 1. Examine the set-up of unknown risk and high risk traffic contacts using appropriate tactics and officer safety. - 2.
 Demonstrate the ability to change from an unknown risk vehicle contact to a high-risk vehicle contact when circumstances dictate. - 3.
 Through the use of practical exercises, demonstrate the ability to select the appropriate tactics and resources to utilize based upon the environment and circumstances of the contact. - 4.
 The student will explain the requirements and restrictions for a lawful search of a vehicle and seizure of evidence in the following situations. - a. with consent - b. incident to arrest - c. items in plain view - d. with a search warrant - e. with probable cause - f. inventory searches - 5.
 Through field exercises, the student will demonstrate the search of a vehicle using appropriate officer safety considerations to: - a.
 Remove and control occupants - b.
 Systematically examine the vehicle's exterior and interior, identifying common hiding places for contraband - 6.
 The student will demonstrate the ability to document the event in a written report.

-Police Operations Theory and Practice, Hess and Wrobleski (Thomson Wadsworth Publishing)
+Criminal Investigation, Bennett and Hess (West Publishing) Police Operations Theory and Practice, Hess and Wrobleski (Thomson Wadsworth Publishing) Street Sumingly Tractice for Armod Encounters, Adams, McTerman and

 Street Survival: Tactics for Armed Encounters, Adams, McTernan and Remsberg (Calibre Press)